chujiezheng/ChID-Dataset/Resource of ChID.md

-# Resource of ChID
+# Resources of ChID

-Here we list the public and electronic resources from which we collected the corpus of ChID
+Here we list the public and electronic resources from which we collected the corpus of ChID.

+## List

 当代